open/close all folders

 - In Final Fantasy VII, the Sleep Standard Status Effect in the Final Fantasy series switched from Snot Bubble to Z's.

 - Super Mario World does this with Rip Van Fish in the aquatic levels.

-- Dream spell in Runescape results emitting letter Zs.
+- The dream spell in Runescape results in emitting letter Zs.